brenobarreto/techscribe/_posts/2020-04-21-how-the-producer-consumer-turns-your-communication-around.md

 - Notes and comments on third party websites or applications (review platforms, marketplaces, etc.);
 - Forum discussions;
 - Public conversations on social networks (a thread on twitter, a comment on Facebook);
-- Posts on social networks displaying the brand (a photo of the customer using a product purchased in your store, a sticker of your brand on Instagram, a review video on youtube);
+- Posts on social networks displaying the brand (a photo of the customer using your product, a sticker of your brand on Instagram, a review video on youtube);
 - Posts on personal blogs about your brand;
 - Reports of experiences with the brand.

-If you find it strange to think of your client as a content creator, it might be worth adjusting your mindset.
+If you find it strange to think of your reader or your client as a content creator, it might be worth adjusting your mindset.
 You may be leaving a collaborator out of your strategy - one that can bring results with a far better Return On Investment.

 The question is: how to give the necessary motivation for customers to become content creators, since there is no financial relationship involved?
-As Dan Ariely's experiment suggests, this will happen whenever the client finds a sense of purpose in the task.
+As Dan Ariely's experiment suggests, this will happen whenever the user finds a sense of purpose in the task.

 Perhaps they relate to the vision of your brand to the point of wanting to make that connection public; maybe they want to be useful to a community interested in your product or service; maybe they care about creating a reputation as an expert on a certain subject and showing knowledge about your brand helps in that.

-By reflecting on the motivations and purposes that can turn your client into a pcreatorroducer, you may gain an important ally for your content strategy.
+By reflecting on the motivations and purposes that can turn your user into a producer, you may gain an important ally for your content strategy.